0xLiam0920/Aetherion-Astrophysics-Suite/README.md

 ./blackhole-sim
 ```

 > **Note:** SFML 3.x is required.
 Ubuntu 24.04+ provides it via `libsfml-dev`.
-On older Ubuntu/Debian releases, build SFML 3.0 from source or use the Flatpak distribution.
+On older, moreso legacy Ubuntu/Debian releases, build SFML 3.0 from source or use the Flatpak distr.

 ### Linux (Fedora / RHEL)